Real Estate Lingo Decoded

 Mitigation: term usually used to refer to various changes or improvements made in a home; for instance, to reduce the average level of radon.

 Mortgage: a lien on the property that secures the Promise to repay a loan.
 A security agreement between the lender and the buyer in which the property is collateral for the loan.
-The mortgage gives the lender the right to collect payment on the loan and to foreclose if the loan obligations are not met.

 Mortgage Broker: a firm that originates and processes loans for a number of lenders.
 Most mortgage brokers take buyer's situation and shop multiple banks, credit unions and private lenders to find the best interest rate.